Lactantius/discamus/_posts/2017-05-10-manifesto.markdown

 And are we really being communicative when we are communicating just to communicate in a particular language?
-Are we communicating when we tell stories so horrid that we would be embarrassed to tell them to anybody outside of the context of language learning?
+Are we communicating when we tell stories so horrid and idiotic that we would be embarrassed to tell them to anybody outside of the context of language learning?

 Besides, I believe we have an alternative.
 We can, in fact, make compelling